-We proceeded with opening the paint containers and preparing the brushes.
-We had yellow, red, sky blue, dark blue, black paint, and our canvas with what seemed to be random figures and lines.
-Our task was to translate an image from a phone of a woman with a seductive collarbone and a riveting long neck, adorned with bright flowers.
-I happened to be wearing a jalabia colored in the same pattern as the flowers ought to be.
-And everyone pointed that out.
+We proceed with opening the paint containers and preparing the brushes.
+We have yellow, red, sky blue, dark blue, black paint, and our canvas with what seemed to be random figures and lines.
+Our task is to translate an image from a woman’s phone with a sexy collarbone and a riveting long neck adorned with bright flowers.
+I happen to be wearing a jalabia colored in the same pattern as the flowers ought to be.
+And everyone points that out.

-I carved some yellow paint onto the cover with my brush and began the process, in a careful attempt to match the artist’s strokes as she is painting the body with black and blue.
-At first, I used so much paint and was in an anxious effort at perfection.
-However, slowly I relaxed, lightened my strokes and found a rhythm.
-It became effortless, and the brush became an extension of me.
-There came a calm over the anxious energy prevailing inside of me.
+I carve some yellow paint onto the cover with my brush and begin the process carefully to match the artist’s strokes as she is painting the body with black and blue.
+At first, I used much paint in an anxious effort at perfection.
+However, slowly I relax, lighten my strokes and find a rhythm.
+It becomes effortless, and the brush is now an extension of me.
+A calm came over the anxious energy prevailing inside of me.
 Something about creating, even the simplest of things, is so sacred!

 “How am I doing?”

 “Wonderfully.
 You hold the brush as if a painter.”